lucas-campagna/spg-siesta/README.md

 git clone https://github.com/lucas-campagna/spg-siesta.git
 ```

-Or Download it directly from https://github.com/lucas-campagna/spg-siesta clicking in button `Clone or download > Download ZIP`.
+Or download it directly from https://github.com/lucas-campagna/spg-siesta clicking in button `Clone or download > Download ZIP`.
 Save it in `path/to/siesta/Obj` folder as before.

 After this, run `./configure` script.
 It'll modify: